-What is SUGAR?
+What is SUGARPREP?

-Is SUGAR just for pediatrics?
+Is it just for pediatrics?

-No. While the pilot of SUGAR was carried out at seven pediatric institutions, it is now being used for preparation in internal medicine, emergency medicine, family medicine, obstetrics, and disaster medicine.
-The SUGAR paradigm can easily be adapted for a number of settings and audiences.
+No. While the pilot of SUGAR was carried out at seven pediatric institutions, it is now being used for preparation in multiple specialties.
+The content can easily be adapted for a number of settings and audiences.